underworldcode/UWGeodynamics/joss/paper.md

 Although UWGeodynamics has been primarily designed to address geodynamic problems, it can also be used to teach fluid dynamics and material mechanics.

-UWGeodynamics uses the flexibility of the python language and the Jupyter notebook environment which allows leveraging the wide range of scientific libraries available from the python community.
+UWGeodynamics uses the flexibility of the Python language and the Jupyter Notebook environment, which allows leveraging the wide range of scientific libraries available from the Python community.
-It also facilitates the coupling with existing scientific python modules such as Badlands [@Salles2018].
+It also facilitates the coupling with existing scientific Python modules such as Badlands [@Salles2018].

 The functionalities include: